|Virginia Chess Federation|

 2) Amateur (Under 1900): USCF Rated, USCF Rules.
 1st-$500 and Champion's Plaque; 2nd-$300; 3rd-$200.
 Top Class B, C, D, each $175.
 Top U1200 $165.
 Top Unrated $130.
 Unrated Players limited to maximum of $200 in winnings and must play in the Amateur Section.
 Same Time Control as Open Section.

-One Half-Point bye available for Rounds 1-4 only, must be "locked in" no later than 30 minutes before the start of Round 2.
+(CHANGE, Feb 12, 2018 per USCF Announcement) A Half-Point bye is available for any round in this tournament.
+Byes must be "locked in" no later than 30 minutes before the start of Round 2.
 No 1/2-point Byes for Round 5 in the OPEN SECTION.
+A bye is now permitted in Rd 5 in the Open Section.
 See Tournament Schedule below.

 Friday, March 23: Round 1 at 7:30 PM.
 Time Control is Game-90, with a 30-second Time Increment (e.g. each player has 90 minutes to complete all of their moves, with 30 seconds added for each move).
 ON SITE REGISTRATION will close on Friday evening at 6:45 for players wanting to enter Round 1.